By Thomas Bohm

 Cambria and Cambria Math

 Cambria was commissioned by Microsoft and designed by Jelle Bosma in 2004.
 It has full OpenType Pro features and supports Greek and Cyrillic.
 Cambria Math was the first font to implement the OpenType math extension, itself inspired by TeX led by Jelle Bosma and Ross Mills.
-This typefaces comes free from Windows Vista operating system up and Microsoft Office 2007 up.
+These typefaces come free with Windows Vista operating system up and Microsoft Office 2007 up.

 Fedra Serif was designed in 2003 by Peter Biľak.
 It is fully OpenType Pro and has some range of math characters and symbols.
 It supports Greek, Latin, Cyrillic, Arabic, Hebrew, and Armenian.
 It is available in weights from Book to Bold.
 Fedra is also available in Fedra Sans, Fedra Mono and Fedra Serif A and B with different ascender and descender heights (very useful for compact texts like in newspapers or dictionaries).